Graham Carr

 William Graham Carr (born 25 October 1944) is an English former professional footballer, manager and scout.
-He is currently an associate director for Northampton Town.
+He is an associate director of Northampton Town.

 Club career

 Carr, a half-back, joined his first professional club, Northampton Town in August 1962 and captained their reserve side before breaking into their first team.
 He played 27 times in Northampton's only season in the First Division.
 He moved to York City in June 1968 and then to Bradford Park Avenue in July 1969 where he was a regular in their final season in the Football League.

 After leaving Bradford he moved into non-league football with Altrincham and Telford United, with whom he won an FA Trophy winners medal in 1971.
 He later played for Poole Town and Dartford, with whom he won the Southern League and gained an FA Trophy runners-up medal in 1974.